1. About this Privacy Policy

 We may use your personal information, including your contact details, to provide you with information about products and services, including those of third parties, which we consider may be of interest to you.
 We may do this, even if you are on the Do Not Call Register.

+We may also provide your details to other organisations for specific marketing purposes.
 You may opt out at any time if you no longer wish to receive marketing information.
-In order to do so, you will need to request that we no longer send marketing materials to you or disclose your information to other organisations for marketing purposes.
+To do so, you will need to request that we no longer send marketing materials to you or disclose your information to other organisations for marketing purposes.
 You can make this request by using the contact details provided above, or by “unsubscribing” from email or other marketing messages.